markbenvenuto/mongodev/README.md

 ## Features

 - Syntax highlighting for MongoDB .log files and Test logs
-  - Recognizes files with .log as "mongolog" files so syntax highlighting purposes
+  - Recognizes files with `.log` as `mongolog` files so syntax highlighting purposes
+  - Recognizes errors in log files and marks them as "Problems" with red siggly
-- Task Provider for Resmoke
+- Resmoke integration
-- Diagnostics Provide for log files
+  - Runs tests with resmoke and opens log files into new window
+- Run Test
+  - Adds CodeLens for `Run Tests` and `Debug` to unit tests

 ## Requirements

 1. Ninja must be installed and in path
-2. Ubuntu 18.04/Fedora 30+ Linux Or macOS
+2. Ubuntu 18.04/Fedora 30+ Linux Or macOS 10.14+
-3. Assumes python3 is installed and in path
+3. Assumes `python3` is installed and in path.
+If `python3` is named `python`, you will need to update settings.
 4. Resmoke task provider only works in Mongo repo